SpriteBatch for WebGPU

 batch.end()

-surface.endFrame() Why webgpu-spritebatch?
+surface.endFrame() Why SpriteBatch?

 If you've used XNA, MonoGame, or FNA, you know SpriteBatch: a clean, low-ceremony API that batches textured quads into efficient GPU draw calls.
 On the web, you can go all-in with a full engine (PixiJS, Phaser, Babylon) or wrestle raw WebGPU yourself.
 Neither is ideal when all you want is fast, correct 2D sprite rendering without an opinion about your game loop, scene graph, or asset pipeline.